jollygoose/oxygen-cursors-snap/README.md

 snapcraft

-# where CURRENT is the latest version of flat-remix-gtk
+# where CURRENT is the latest version of oxygen-cursors
 # and --dangerous since this local snap hasn't been verified
-snap install oxygen-cursors-snap_CURRENT_all.snap --dangerous
+snap install oxygen-cursors_CURRENT_all.snap --dangerous
 ```

 ## Applying the theme